andylinx/mini-WhileDB/README.md

   - String literal can be assigned to array or used at initialization.
     - copy string to array, and remaining part of array(if any) is filled with zeros.
     - if string is longer then array, raise error.
-    - no '\0' at the end of string literal by our design.
+    - by design, string literals do not include a terminating `\0` character.
   - Char literal is directly interpreted as a constant, and all its behavior comply with constant.
 ```cpp
 var a[10] = "abcd", b = '\n';